Alan Lightman: Career

 Square Theater, in Cambridge, that sponsors plays involving science and the culture of science.

-In the same year, Lightman cofounded the graduate program in science writing at MIT.
+In August 2023, Lightman was appointed a member of the United Nations’ Scientific Advisory Board.

 Scientific work

 In his scientific work, Lightman has made contributions to the theory of astrophysical processes under extreme temperatures and densities.
 In particular, his research has focused on relativistic gravitation theory, the structure and behavior of accretion disks, stellar dynamics, radiative processes, and relativistic plasmas.
 Some of his significant achievements are his discovery, with Douglas Eardley, of a structural instability in orbiting disks of matter, called accretion disks, that form around massive condensed objects such as black holes, with wide application in astronomy; his proof, with David L. Lee, that all gravitation theories obeying the Weak Equivalence Principle (the experimentally verified fact that all objects fall with the same acceleration in a gravitational field) must be metric theories of gravity, that is, must describe gravity as a geometrical warping of time and space; his calculations, with Stuart L. Shapiro, of the distribution of stars around a massive black hole and the rate of destruction of those stars by the hole; his discovery, independently of Roland Svensson of Sweden, of the negative heat behavior of optically thin, hot thermal plasmas dominated by electron-positron pairs, that is, the result that adding energy to thin hot gases causes their temperature to decrease rather than increase; and his work on unusual radiation processes, such as unsaturated inverse Compton scattering, in thermal media, also with wide application in astrophysics.
-His research articles have appeared in Physical Review, The Astrophysical Journal, Reviews of Modern Physics, Nature, and other journals.

 In 1990 he chaired the science panel of the National Academy of Sciences Astronomy and Astrophysics Survey Committee.
 He is a past chair of the High Energy Division of the American Astronomical Society.

 Literary work

-Lightman's essays, articles, and stories have appeared in The Atlantic, Harper's Magazine, Nautilus, The New Yorker, The New York Times and many other publications.
+Lightman's essays, articles, and stories have appeared in The Atlantic, Harper's Magazine, Nautilus, The New Yorker, The New York Times and other publications.
 His books include: